Skip to content

 Now that we've covered the 'what' of ecommerce analytics, let's talk about the 'how'.
 To effectively track and analyse these metrics, you'll need the right tools in your arsenal.

-Google Analytics is a free and powerful tool that provides comprehensive insights into your website traffic and user behaviour.
+Google Analytics: Google Analytics is a free and powerful tool that provides comprehensive insights into your website traffic and user behaviour.
 It's an essential starting point for any ecommerce business.
 With Google Analytics, you can:

 - Track where your traffic is coming from (organic search, paid ads, social media, etc.)